allegheny-college-cmpsc-580-spring-2025/course-materials/CODE_OF_CONDUCT.md

 and is subject to an `up`/`down` vote based on project feasibility and the faculty's assessment of quality of work completed.
 This presentation is essentially a "pass"/"fail" grade in which a majority of faculty must vote in favor of the project's viability.

+##### `Research Log`

+> Note: This requirement will not start until `Week 2`, and will continue weekly throughout the semester from that point.

+Starting from `Week 2`, students will be required to write a short post annotating a single novel research article relevant to the course project on which they are currently working.
+Students in a group _may not_ use the same article, and must choose separate articles to annotate.
+Annotation posts:

+* must have the title of the article